 Salaries for the first year of employment are agreed on a discretionary basis.
-The collectively agreed minimum annual salaries for the second year of employment were as follows for the 2018 calendar year:
+For the second year of employment, the collectively agreed minimum annual remuneration for the 2019 calendar year is:

 The increase is in line with the general development of rates in collective pay agreements.